-She has conducted risks and controls assessment engagements that ensured quality and accuracy of services provided by compliance to business partners and managed risks that could adversely affect the firm’s reputation.
+She has conducted risks and controls assessment engagements that ensured the quality and accuracy of services provided by compliance to business partners and managed the risks that could adversely affect the firm’s reputation.
 She has performed risk and control assessments on topics that are part of the SEC’s Rule 38a-1 of the Investment Company Act, Fidelity Personal Trust Company, Fidelity Management Trust Company, and Fidelity Shared Services.
-These internal assessments captured operations, banking, procurement as she helped the firm to mitigate potential material financial losses on topics such as Hardship Distributions, Proxy Solicitation, and Retirement Plan Annuity.
+These internal assessments captured operations, banking, and procurement as she helped the firm to mitigate potential material financial losses on topics such as Hardship Distributions, Proxy Solicitation, and Retirement Plan Annuity.

 Edora received her undergraduate in Leadership Development from the University of Wisconsin, Oshkosh and Master of Business Administration from Texas Woman’s University.

 Roy Feliciano has nearly a decade working in the financial services industry.
 He has worked for some of the largest companies in the industry, including Charles Schwab and Fidelity Investments.
 Along with his tenure in finance, he has been a facilitator of financial literacy courses since 2015.
 He received his undergraduate degree from Drexel University in Philadelphia, and his MBA from TCU in Fort Worth.
 As a first generation born American, Roy came from modest beginnings from a loving family.
-Having put himself through school through hardwork, internships, and loans, he knows first hand how financial expediency can be both a tough hole to dig yourself out of and an opportunity to thrive in an ever evolving world.
+Having put himself through school through hardwork, internships, and loans, he knows first hand how financial expediency can be both a tough hole to dig yourself out of and an opportunity to thrive in an ever-evolving world.
 He has a passion to help those in similar circumstances see the light at the end of the tunnel.
 As importantly, he enjoys speaking to folks early in their career about setting themselves up to mitigate financial hardships.
-Whenever possible, he and his fiancé enjoy trying new interesting cuisine.
+Whenever possible, he and his wife enjoy trying new interesting cuisine.
 If you have any suggestions, be sure to pass them along!

 Stephen Maxwell is a financial professional with over 25 years of experience working at high-profile companies in the Dallas area.
 Steve grew up in Grand Prairie and moved to California shortly after high school.
-He graduated from California State University, Long Beach and promptly moved back to Texas to work at the public accounting firm PriceWaterhouseCoopers (PWC) in Dallas.
+He graduated from California State University, Long Beach and promptly moved back to Texas to work at the public accounting firm Price Waterhouse Coopers (PWC) in Dallas.
 He held accounting leadership roles at Greyhound Lines and La Madeleine French Bakery.
 He spent 19 years managing several accounting and internal control functions for the large pharmaceutical distributor McKesson Corporation.

 Steve lives in Lucas (central Collin County) with his wife and two teenagers.
 He enjoys basketball, yardwork and road-trip vacations.